About Us — Direct relief assistance helping the poor in the Caribbean and Latin America

 • In recognition of its efficiency and transparency, Food For The Poor received the highest possible rating – five stars – Ministry Watch

-• The Chronicle of Philanthropy has ranked Food For The Poor as the largest international relief organization in the U.S., and the eighth-largest overall charity in the nation.
+• The Chronicle of Philanthropy has ranked Food For The Poor as the largest international relief organization in the U.S., and the 10th-largest overall charity in the nation.
 (Rankings based on private support.)
-October 2012
+October 2013

 • The Better Business Bureau Wise giving Alliance reports that Food For The Poor meets the extensive standards of America's most experienced charity evaluator.
 March 2013-2015